MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ### Grouping actions into activities

-1. Select **Add group** to add a group header.
-All actions under the group header and before the next group header are considered part of the group.
+1. Select **Add activity** to add an activity header.
+All actions under the activity header and before the next activity header are considered part of the group.
-1. Move the group header up and down the actions list to where you want to group to start.
+1. Move the activity header up and down the actions list to where you want the group to start.
 1. Name your group on the right side of the screen.
-1. Use the dropdown menu to find group names that already exist for the process, or create your own.
+1. Use the dropdown menu to find group names that already exist for the process or create your own.
-1. If you made a mistake and want to delete a group, use the trash can icon next to the group name.
+1. If you made a mistake and want to delete an activity, use the trash can icon next to the activity name.
 1. At any time, select **Save** on the top right to save your work.
-1. To analyze, you need at least two groups.
+1. To analyze, you need at least two activities.
 Otherwise, the process map would not be very meaningful.
 1. When you finish grouping, set **Ready to analyze**  next to **Save**.
 1. Select **Close** to return to the process details page.

 ### Remove sensitive information

-1. Select the step that contains information you want to remove.
+1. Select the action that contains information you want to remove.
-1. Edit the step name or description to remove any sensitive information, such as account numbers or passwords.
+1. Edit the action name or description to remove any sensitive information, such as account numbers or passwords.
 1. Delete any screenshots that contain sensitive information.
+1. Alternatively, you can simply delete the entire action by clicking **Delete action** in the command bar.

 ### Grouping tips

-- As much as possible use an existing group name, this creates a more consistent and accurate process map.
+- As much as possible use an existing activity name.
+This creates a more consistent and accurate process map.
 - Group names will be available in the dropdown list whenever a recording is saved.
 To remove group names from the dropdown list after it was removed from all recordings that used that group name, you need to analyze the recording.

+### Manage activity names

+As a process owner or co-owner, you can create recommended activity names for a process.
+This will ensure there will be more consistency in naming across recordings.
+To do this:

+1. In the process details page, select **Create activity names** to bring up the panel.
+1. Select **New name** to add a new activity name entry to the recommended list.
+1. Select **Save** when you are done.

+The activity names you added will now show up under **Recommended names** in activity name dropdown when grouping actions for a recording.
+Any activities that are not defined in the recommended list will show up under **Custom names**.

 [!INCLUDE[footer-include](includes/footer-banner.md)]